amyroi/enum-i18n/DEPRECATION.md

 # Deprecation Notice

-## ⚠️ This gem is deprecated and will be archived on March 31, 2025 ⚠️
+## ⚠️ This gem is deprecated and will be archived on or after August 31, 2025 ⚠️

 ## Why is this gem deprecated?